huanglongyu/bin/README.md

 * the back up full-path.img
 * the img after use simg2img

-BTW : this do not support for recovery/boot.img
+BTW : this do not support for recovery/boot.img and needs root permission